Lobbyist Tim Meenan

 6. BLOCKCHAIN TECHNOLOGY SB1024/HB735

 SB1024 by Senator Gruters establishes the Florida Blockchain Task Force comprised of government and private sector representatives to study the ways in which the state, county, and municipal governments can benefit from transitioning to a blockchain-based system for recordkeeping, security and service delivery.
 The task force will be housed in DFS and will explore and develop a master plan for fostering the expansion of the blockchain industry in Florida.
 This plan will be submitted to the Governor and Legislature for implementation of blockchain-based systems that promote government efficiencies, better services for citizens, economic development, and safer cyber-secure interaction between government and the public.
-The bill passed its second of three committee stops last week and will be up next in Senate Rules on April 23rd.
+The bill passed the full Senate on April 26th.

-HB735 by Representative Santiago also passed its third and final committee this week the House State Affairs Committee and will be up next on the house floor.
+HB735 by Representative Santiago also passed its third and final committee this week the House State Affairs Committee and will be up next on the house floor on April 29th.